-Our joint venture operation with Integrated Waste Services (IWS) has continued to develop through the jointly owned Southern Recycling Centre (SRC) which is realising a significant reduction in waste to landfill and continues to work towards the targets set out in the Australian Government National Waste Policy Action Plan.
+Our joint venture operation with Integrated Waste Services (IWS) has continued to develop through the jointly owned Southern Recycling Centre (SRC) which is realising a significant reduction of waste to landfill and continues to work towards the targets set out in the Australian Government National Waste Policy Action Plan.

-Our joint venture operation with Re.Cycle (Adelaide), a subsidiary of Re.Group, has completed its second year of operation through the jointly owned Southern Materials Recovery Facility (SMRF).
+Our joint venture operation with Re.Cycle (Adelaide), a subsidiary of Re.Group, continues to prosper through the jointly owned Southern Materials Recovery Facility (SMRF).
 The SMRF, which is the largest in South Australia, is a state-of-the-art facility that provides processing of kerbside commingled recycling and produces the highest product purity levels in Australia.